Tommy Pham Preview, Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in the league.
+- The Mets pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.46).
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.45).

-- Quintana gets the start for the Mets, his 10th of the season.
-He is 2-5 with a 3.00 ERA and 39 strikeouts in 54 2/3 innings pitched.
+- Butto gets the start for the Mets, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 21 2/3 innings pitched.

-- His most recent time out was on Tuesday against the Washington Nationals, when the lefty tossed seven innings, surrendering one earned run while allowing four hits.
+- His last appearance came on Wednesday against the Washington Nationals, when the right-hander threw 6 1/3 innings, surrendering two earned runs while giving up six hits.

-- The 34-year-old has an ERA of 3.00, with 6.5 strikeouts per nine innings, in nine games this season.
-Opponents have a .241 batting average against him.
+- The 25-year-old has amassed an ERA of 3.86, with 6.9 strikeouts per nine innings, in five games this season.
+Opponents have a .228 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.